Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 And there are connection between the node and itself in some kinds of neural networks.
 The way or topology that nodes connected is an important part of deep neural network architecture.
 The other part is choice of **activation function**.
 And any deep neural network can be expressed in the form of **computational graph**.
-We will talk all the details while we give a glimpse to neural network zoo.
+We will talk all the details after we give a glimpse to neural network zoo.

 ![](http://www.asimovinstitute.org/wp-content/uploads/2016/09/neuralnetworks.png)
 ![](http://www.asimovinstitute.org/wp-content/uploads/2016/12/neuralnetworkcells.png)

 ***